 - Defining fluency in order to achieve fluency!
 (Very similar post)

-- How I'm teaching my 3 year old a second language (RANDOM - Very similar post)
+- Hitting a brick wall in your language progress (RANDOM - Very similar post)